 Explain the results your solution delivered to the client, ideally with hard numbers, but otherwise anecdotally.
 Describe how your team improved their situation, how it helped them achieve their goals, and how they are now positioned for a successful future.
 RESULTS ARE CRITICAL.
 If you can’t demonstrate positive results, don’t include the case study.

+Show your prospect how to proceed to close the sale.
+It could be a statement of work, contract for sign off, or even just a name and phone number to call.
 It’s usually a good idea to get a lawyer to help with the terms and conditions to make sure both you and your client are protected if this project goes awry.